ipfs-inactive/research-CRDT/research/json-crdt.md

 [Conflict-Free weplicated JSON Datatype](https://arxiv.org/pdf/1608.03960.pdf) paper.

-Conflict-Free replicated datatypes (CRDTs) are a family of data structures that support concurrent modifications in the data structure by different replicas.
+Conflict-Free Replicated Datatypes (CRDTs) are a family of data structures that support concurrent modifications in the data structure by different replicas.
-CRDTs ensure no conflict when replicas are merged together and guarantee eventual convergence.
+CRDTs ensure no conflict when replica states are merged together and guarantee eventual convergence.

 JSON-CRDT is a distributed data type which automatically resolves concurrent